MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-alexa.md

 9. In the Alexa Portal navigate to the **Endpoint** section on the left hand menu.
 Select **HTTPS** as the **Service Endpoint Type** and set the **Default Region** endpoint to the **Alexa Service Endpoint URI** value copied from the Bot Framework Alexa Configuration page.

 10. In the drop down underneath the text box where you have defined your endpoint, you need to select the type of certificate being used.
-Choose **My development endpoint has a certificate from a trusted certificate authority**.
+Choose **My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority**.

 ![Skill template](./media/channels/alexa-endpoint.PNG)